 Once a limited submission opportunity is published by the funder, or sometimes prior to the release of the solicitation, Schmidt will issue a request for ”Notifications of Interest” through the limited submissions digest, targeted department-wide emails, and the Funding Opportunities Digest.
 If she receives more than the limited number of applications, Schmidt initiates an internal competition.

 Schmidt creates proposal instructions for the applicants along with a scoresheet based on the funder’s criteria through InfoReady, a portal for internal submissions.
 She then reaches out to potential reviewers who have subject matter expertise related to the funding opportunity and internal applications received.
 If the panel’s recommendations are unanimous, she authorizes those faculty to proceed.
 Otherwise, the review panel gathers to discuss the proposals and come up with a consensus as to which proposals should move forward.

 Following a similar process, Schmidt’s research development colleagues coordinate the review process for internal research seeds.
 This year, four research seed competitions are under review: Collaborative Humanities Research, Community-Engaged Research, Expanding Horizons, and Interdisciplinary Research.
 Based on the subject matter of each proposal, research development staff recently recruited faculty members to review them.

-Reviewers are also involved in UT’s Scholarly Activity and Research Incentive Funds (SARIF), managed through ORE.
+Reviewers are also involved in UT’s Scholarly Activity and Research Incentive Funds (SARIF), managed through ORED.
 Eck convenes review panels for SARIF funds when she anticipates the funds will be oversubscribed.
 In some cases, the university’s Research Council brings faculty together for a review panel for situations like requests related to equipment and summer graduate research assistants.